Did you know that website design can improve time on site by 84% and YoY online revenue by 132%?

 Web Design Statistics

 Mobile Web Design Statistics

-1. In the first quarter of 2021, mobile devices generated 54.8 percent of global website traffic.
-(Statista, 2021)
+1. In May 2023, mobile devices generated 65.49% of global website traffic.
+(SimilarWeb, 2023)

 It’s also important to consider whether offering a mobile app would provide a better experience to your users.

-Some small businesses have already created a mobile app, while others plan to in order to improve their customer service or streamline the purchasing process for their customers.
+Some small businesses have already created a mobile app, while others plan to improve their customer service or streamline the purchasing process for their customers.

 Whether your small business should invest in building a mobile app or not depends on a wide range of factors, including your industry, target audience, and budget.

 3. The average e-commerce conversion rate on mobile is 2.49% (of completed purchases by visitors), while desktop conversions are 5.06%.
 (Dynamic Yield, May 2023)